Stimulus Payment Calculator

 This page reconstructs the three federal Economic Impact Payment rounds as a historical worksheet.
 It applies the calculator's filing-status thresholds, AGI phaseout rules, and dependent amounts separately for EIP1, EIP2, and EIP3, then shows the combined total along with AGI and dependent sensitivity tables for comparison.

 It is intentionally retrospective, not a live-benefit checker.
-The calculator does not attempt to model every mixed-status, SSN or ITIN, custody, notice-reconciliation, or amended-return edge case, so any formal Recovery Rebate Credit question should still be checked against the IRS year-specific credit instructions and notices.
+The calculator does not attempt to model every mixed-status, SSN or ITIN, custody, notice-reconciliation, or amended-return edge case, so any formal Recovery Rebate Credit question should still be checked against the IRS instructions and notices for the relevant filing year.

 Sources